Fire Safety Equipment in Medical Centres: The Definitive Checklist

-Exit SignsOftentimes the use of 'Exit' signs is disregarded, resulting to a complete law infringement.
+Exit SignsOftentimes the use of 'Exit' signs is disregarded, resulting in a complete law infringement.
 Such is the case of installing 'Exit' signs where the entry door is labeled as 'Staff Only'.
 It is quite misleading and ultimately dangerous.
 Exit signs are one of the simplest but most helpful fire safety installations.
-As part of the medical centre fire safety plan, they should be fitted where it does not cause confusion and set up in most visible spots for easy access to safety.
+As part of the medical centre fire safety plan, they should be fitted where it does not cause confusion and set up in the most visible spots for easy access to safety.

 Portable fire extinguishers

 Treat this like the boss baby of the pack.
 Your health centre might fall victim to seemingly weak fires that quickly spread.
 Before doubting its ability, trust this little guy to give an effective blow.
-Portable fire extinguishers should be easy to handle given its mandatory set of design composition being light-weight, specifically not greater than 23 kg.
+Portable fire extinguishers should be easy to handle given their mandatory set of design composition being light-weight, specifically not greater than 23 kg.

 Considering it is a first-attack firefighting appliance, which means this device is used in the early stages of the fire before it grows, accessibility would have to be taken seriously.
-Prioritise visibility, yet choose a location that does not cause hazard to the potential user.
+Prioritise visibility, yet choose a location that does not cause a hazard to the potential user.

 These are flexible sheets of non-flammable material that control fire by means of smothering.
 The good thing about these is the minimum maintenance.
 It serves as a protection against clothing fires and a thermal barrier.
-Suitably for small Class F fires, these blankets work economically and effectively in putting off flames without the need to use fire extinguishers preferably used in more dangerous situations.
+Suitably for small Class F fires, these fire blankets work economically and effectively in putting off flames without the need to use fire extinguishers preferably used in more dangerous situations.

-Definitely present in the exterior area is the access to high-pressure water, particularly for the firefighters.
+Definitely present in the exterior area is access to high-pressure water, particularly for the firefighters.
 When tanks are fed, fire hydrants are the best option for fighting off huge flames.
 This is definitely a must-have within the vicinity in any medical facility.

 Fire alarm panels

 It has been made mandatory for buildings such as nursing homes, clinics, and health care centres to install fire alarm panels.
 As an advantage, this system can instantly detect and respond accordingly to fire.
-All other devices connected to it detectors, call points and sounders are activated for an effective relay of information, which then determines the appropriate warning.
+All other devices connected to it detectors, call points, and sounders are activated for an effective relay of information, which then determines the appropriate warning.